 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Offers for the HSBC Premier World Elite Mastercard® credit card, HSBC Premier World Mastercard® credit card, The Ritz-Carlton™ Credit Card and The Platinum Card® from American Express are not available through this site.
+Offers for the HSBC Premier World Elite Mastercard® credit card, HSBC Premier World Mastercard® credit card and The Ritz-Carlton™ Credit Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

 One of the biggest stress factors in air travel is the time it takes to get through security screening at airports.
 2016 was a particularly bad year for TSA wait times, with thousands of passengers missing flights and multiple flights delayed during peak load times due to long wait lines at TSA security checkpoints.
 If you travel regularly, the hours stuck in security screening can add up, taking the shine off what should be a fun and hassle-free experience.